-Welcome to the latest edition of Coasters-101.
+Welcome to the latest edition of Coasters-101, the series where we talk about how roller coasters are designed and built.
 Let’s talk about modeling a roller coaster track on the computer.
 There are many different 2D and 3D CAD packages you can use.
 This example utilizes a 3D CAD software called CATIA (which stands for computer aided three dimensional interactive application).
 How do you model a roller coaster track?
 There are many different methods depends on which program you are using.
 You can see my previous attempts at making track with the cantilevered coaster model.

 - Smoothness – the track must not have any crazy twists or rough transitions

 - Flexibility – the track must be easy to modify

 - Lightweight- the file size must not be too big otherwise it will bog down my pc

 There are multiple ways you could design a roller coaster in CAD.
 Here is one method you could try.

 Three 2D Sketch Method for Designing a Roller Coaster